StrongLoop-Evangelists/workshop-marketplace/workshop/00-initialization.md

 ## Create a new LoopBack application

-You can do so by typing `lb` or `lb app` and this will invoke the generator.
+We can do so by typing `lb` or `lb app` and this will invoke the generator.

 The first step is to name the application.